TEACHERS SOLIDARITY WEEK - NBC SVG

-The St. Vincent and the Grenadines Teachers’ Union will be hosting a activities to observe Teachers’ Solidarity Week from November 11 to 17, under the theme: The Right to Education Means the Right to a Qualified Teacher.
+An Ecumenical Service was held at the Hope For Life Restoration Ministries in Arnos Vale, yesterday, to signal the start of activities to observe Teachers Solidarity Week.

-The activities will begin with an Ecumenical Service at the Hope For Life Restoration Ministries in Arnos Vale, beginning at 3 p.m.
+The St. Vincent and the Grenadines Teachers’ Union is hosting activities from November 11 to 17, under the theme: The Right to Education Means the Right to a Qualified Teacher.

 The activities will culminate with the Annual Solidarity March and Rally on Friday November 16th.